 Basic services layout

-Enhanced services presentation
+Enhanced presentation

-Clear contact and navigation
+Clearer contact and navigation